-Disclosure: Some of the links in this post are affiliate links.
-If you do end up purchasing any of the recommended items through this link, I may receive a small commission at no cost to you which allows me to continue offering as much free content as possible.
+Disclosure: As an Amazon Associate, I earn commission on qualifying purchases.
+Some of the links in this post are affiliate links.
+Thank you for your support to allow me to continue offering as much free content as possible.
 Appreciate your support.

 Identify Your Starting Point Before Planning Homeschool Math Activities

 First, it is important to find out where your child stands in math.
 If you can get your child to take some sort of diagnostic test, then I recommend you find an online math assessment to get an idea of where your child is currently.

 Check out Teachers Pay Teachers and search for a math assessment for your child’s general grade level.
 Let’s say that from there you may realize that your child hasn’t mastered basic math facts.